 - Predicting how animals will fare when threatened is a hard task.

-- Regardless of all the challenges we faced along the way; We fared well.
+- Regardless of the challenges we faced along the way; we fared well.

 - Due to the increased rainfall in Southern California, southern grape plants fared better than those in the north.